 - NSP supports an increase in the mileage exemption for heavy highway vehicle use tax from 7,500 miles to 20,000 miles for agricultural vehicles.

 - NSP supports exempting implements of husbandry and vehicles with farm tags from the definition of a commercial motor vehicle and from interstate commerce definitions.

 - NSP urges Congress to ensure that in the implement of the U.S. Patriot Act, producers and custom harvesters retain their 150 mile exemption from their base of operations.

-- NSP supports the exemption of CDL and gallon limitation requirements for custom harvesters and farm suppliers transporting inputs to and from the farm.
+- NSP supports the exemption but encourages the use of CDL licenses.
+NSP also supports gallon limitation requirements for custom harvesters and farm suppliers transporting inputs to and from the farm.

 - NSP supports financing program for beginning farmers.

 - NSP supports the FSA guaranteed loan program.

 - NSP supports FSA reduced interest loan program.